mobify/workshop--adaptivejs-site-1x/README.md

     The logo is included as a background image.
 However, this approach does not work for our build because we do not include the desktop CSS on our adapted page.
 Instead, we add a copy of the logo to the project.

-8. Browse to `http://www.merlinspotions.com/img/logo.62e1.png` and save the logo as `logo.png` in your `worksho--adaptive-js-site` project directory `/assets/images` sub-folder.
+8. In your browser, go to `http://www.merlinspotions.com/img/logo.62e1.png`.
+Save the logo as `logo.png` in your `worksho--adaptive-js-site` project directory `/assets/images` sub-folder.
 9. In your editor, open `_header.dust` again and add an `img` image element for the logo:

     ```html